CONSTITUTION and BY-LAWS

 Each Officer, Board of Directors member or Society member, acting at the direction of the Officers or Board of Directors, now or hereafter serving the Society, and his/her respective heirs, executors and personal representatives, shall be indemnified by the Society against expenses actually and necessarily incurred by him/her in connection with the defense of any action, suit or proceeding in which he/she is made a party by reason of being or having been such officer or member, except in relation to matters as to which he/she shall be adjudged in such action, suit or proceeding to be liable for gross negligence, recklessness, fraud, or malfeasance in the performance of duties; but such indemnification shall not be deemed exclusive of any other rights to which such person may be entitled under any bylaws, agreement, vote of the Board of Directors, or otherwise.

 Dues for Regular Members of the Society shall be approved by a majority vote of the Board of Directors.
 The Executive Director shall notify the membership in writing at least thirty (30) days in advance of the annual business meeting of any changes in dues.

 Dues shall be due and payable annually.
-All Members who have not paid their dues within sixty (60) days of the due date shall be considered delinquent and shall be so notified by the Headquarters Office.
-If such dues have not been paid within six months, the delinquent shall no longer be a Member in good standing and shall be automatically removed from the membership roster.
+All Members who have not paid their dues within thirty (30) days of the due date shall be considered delinquent and shall be so notified by the Executive Office.
+If such dues have not been paid within one month, the delinquent shall no longer be a Member in good standing and shall be automatically removed from the membership roster.